r-lib/vctrs/tests/testthat/_snaps/slice.md

     Code
       vec_slice(1:3, letters[1])
-    Error <simpleError>
+    Condition
+      Error:
+      !
 Can't use character names to index an unnamed vector.

 # Negative subscripts are checked

     Code
       vec_slice(1:3, -c(1L, NA))
-    Error <vctrs_error_subscript_type>
+    Condition
+      Error:
+      !
 Must subset elements with a valid subscript vector. x Negative locations can't have missing values. i Subscript has a missing value at location 2.